 - You could agree that your child is collected from school or from a relative’s home to stop you having to come face to face with your ex-partner at contact collection and return times and so you are not intimidated or upset by the access handovers

 - You could let contact take place but apply to the Child Maintenance Service for child support

 - You could use a solicitor roundtable meeting or family mediation to discuss why you don’t want your child coming into contact with a new partner or the effect of missed contact visits or too much sugar, to see if your former partner will listen to your concerns.

 As a parent you need to do what is best for your child and, after exploring the alternatives, you may conclude that stopping access is in your child’s best interests.
 How you should go about that will depend on whether there are any existing children court orders in place.

 Then you should take legal advice before stopping access to your former partner to your child.
 That’s because if you don’t take legal advice on the existing children court order you could find yourself responding to enforcement court proceedings.

 If there is an existing court order in place, such as a contact order or child arrangements order, then you may need to make an application to the family court to vary the existing children court order before you can stop contact.

 If there is no existing court orders in place you may be able to stop access but it is still best to take legal advice from a specialist Cheshire children law solicitor before doing so.
 That’s because a children solicitor can talk to you about alternate options and the prospects of your former partner applying to court so they can see your child under a child arrangements order.
 Sometimes, by stopping access quickly, after a particularly bad incident or trying weekend, it can play into the hands of your former partner and just create more headaches and hassle for you.

-An expert Cheshire children solicitor can look objectively at your options and help you work out what’s the best alternative for you and your children.
+Our expert Cheshire children solicitors can look objectively at your options and help you work out what’s the best alternative for you and your children.